planetscale/docs/docs/tutorials/nextjs-planetscale-netlify-template.md

 Click on the "**Edit variables**" button and enter in the following key/value pairs:

-- `DATABASE_URL` &mdash; To find this value, go back to your PlanetScale dashboard, click on the `netlify-starter` database, click "**Connect**".
+- `DATABASE_URL` &mdash; To find this value, go back to your PlanetScale dashboard, click on the `netlify-starter` database, click "**Get connection strings**".
 If the password is masked and you don't have one, you may click the "**Generate new password**" button to create a new one.
 Next, click on the "**General**" dropdown in that modal and select "**Prisma**".
 Copy the value for `url` and paste that back in the Netlify dashboard as the value for `DATABASE_URL`.
 Be sure to save your PlanetScale password somewhere as you won't be able to access it again after closing the modal.
 - `NEXTAUTH_SECRET` &mdash; You may have already filled this out, but if not generate a new secret at [https://generate-secret.now.sh/32](https://generate-secret.now.sh/32) and paste in the value that's returned.
 - `NEXTAUTH_URL` &mdash; Paste in the Netlify site name that was generated for you.
 For example, `https://stoic-lumiere-6df10.netlify.app`